 Video-assisted thoracoscopic surgery (VATS) is a minimally invasive surgical technique used to diagnose and treat problems in your chest.

-During a video-assisted thoracoscopic surgery procedure, a tiny camera (thoracoscope) and surgical instruments are inserted into your chest through several small incisions.
+During a video-assisted thoracoscopic surgery procedure, a tiny camera (thoracoscope) and surgical instruments are inserted into your chest through small incisions in your chest wall.
 The thoracoscope transmits images of the inside of your chest onto a video monitor, guiding the surgeon in performing the procedure.

 Surgeons use the video-assisted thoracoscopic surgery technique to perform a variety of operations, such as: